zachoughton/InstaONE/README.md

 Git --version
 Node --version
 ```
 and it appeared i was out of date on both.
 Therefore i quickly updated both and carried onto my next step.
-I needed to be able to access librabries powerful enough to give me good javascript functionilty and integration with Instagram's API, and after copious research i discovered the delightful bower.
+I needed to be able to access libraries powerful enough to give me good javascript functionilty and integration with Instagram's API, and after copious research i discovered the delightful bower.
 ```
 npm -g install bower
 ```
+Bower essentially is the back-bone to the APP.

+###Hosting

+To host my APP i looked at a few options, some local development servers etc.. i.e. Serve, rack, anvil..
+But the easy and relatively cheap solution of Amazon Web Services (AWS) seemed to suit.